AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module7/ex7.md

 ## Objective

-- Use the query service api to manage query templates and query schedules
+- Use the Query Service API to manage query templates and query schedules

 ## Context